 Note that the field is rather narrow, so a long web address will be cut.
 It will still function as a hyperlink, but you should skip the

 https://www. in front of the address (even if it's short, just for aesthetics).

-- If you're at PhD student at UCPH, you tick off Students, PhD students, and UCPH.
+- If you're at PhD student at UCPH, you tick off PhD students, UCPH, and Journal Clubbers.

-- If you're an assistant professor at another university, affiliated with DAWN, you click Affiliated scientists, Professors, Temporary scientific staff, and Assistant professors.
+- If you're an assistant professor at another university, affiliated with DAWN, you click Affiliated scientists, Professors, and Journal Clubbers.